amitxv/PC-Tuning/docs/post-install.md

     - Navigate to your ``Network adapter -> Properties -> Advanced`` and disable any power saving features.
 Disable the power saving option in the ``Power Management`` section

-    - Disable ``High Definition Audio Controller`` and the USB controller on the same PCI port as your GPU
+    - Disable everything that isn't the GPU on the same PCIe port

 - Navigate to ``View -> Resources by connection``